Defense in Depth: OT and IT Network Security

 One of the first things to consider when thinking about network security is segmenting your networks.
 This excellent graphic from the Cybersecurity & Infrastructure Security Agency (CISA) shows the most basic approach to network segementation:

-On the left we have an unsegmented network and on the right is a segmented network.
-There are a lot more options beyond what is shown here as you move down the network security rabbit hole.
-This approach shows how you can put firewalls between your IT infrastructure for managing typical business functions like email from your overall business systems network, and another firewall between this and your OT network.
+In the above diagram there’s an unsegmented network on the left, and a segmented network on the right side.
+Note that there are many more options beyond these choices down the network security rabbit hole.
+This diagram illustrates how adding firewalls between your IT infrastructure (for managing typical business functions like email) to keep it separate from your overall business systems network, and another firewall between your business systems and your OT network.

-Using firewalls in this manner lets you close down any ports you are not using to move data between the various network layers, implement network traffic monitoring tools, and even lock down access to each level of the network to specific users and devices.
-This means if someone from Corso Systems shows up at your facility to work on a project we could plug our computer into the network and not have access to anything until IT gives our computers and users access.
-When we are done with the project our access can be easily disabled and you will be fully secure.
+Using firewalls in this manner lets you close any ports not used for moving data between the various network layers, implement network traffic monitoring tools, and even lock down access to each level of the network to specific users and devices.
+For example if an engineer from Corso Systems shows up at your facility to work on a project, we could plug our computer into the network, but won’t have access to anything until IT gives our computers and users access.
+After we’ve completed the project, IT can disable our access and you will be fully secure.

-You can even manage access on different network hardware, making it so you need to be plugged in with an ethernet cable to access the OT network instead of using WiFi, or vice versa.
-There are also tools called Data Diodes you can use to further lock down and segment your network when you want to send data only in one direction from the OT layer up to an IT layer.
+You can even manage access on different network hardware, and require users to plug in with an ethernet cable to access the OT network instead of using WiFi, or vice versa.
+Tools called Data Diodes can further lock down and segment your network when you want to send data only in one direction from the OT layer up to an IT layer.

-Locking down ports will also massively reduce your attack exposure because it will be difficult for an attacker to get in using an open but unused port to access devices on the network you want to have locked down.
+Locking down ports will also massively reduce your attack exposure, since an attacker would need to find an open but unused port to access devices on the network (but you’ve already locked down any unused ports).

-A properly segmented network can also help protect you from Denial of Service attacks where someone completely overwhelms your network with malicious traffic preventing the devices on your network from communicating with one another entirely.
+A properly segmented network can also help protect you from Denial of Service attacks when an attacker attempts to completely overwhelm your network with malicious traffic to prevent the devices on your network from communicating with one another entirely.

 VPNs and Remote Access

-Another benefit to using firewalls is the ability to take advantage of VPN connectivity and enable secure remote access to your networks.
-Not only does this make remote support easy, something we heavily rely on for our 24/7 support contracts, it gives you another layer of security when you are working with multiple vendors and want to disable their access once a project is completed.
+Using firewalls also allows for using VPN connectivity and enable secure remote access to your networks.
+Not only does this make remote support easy (something we heavily rely on for our 24/7 support contracts), it provides another layer of security when you are working with multiple vendors and want to disable their access once a project is completed.

 VPN access can also be set up on a per user basis, something we highly recommend.
-This means instead of setting up a CorsoSystems user you would set up access for each of our employees who need to access your system.
+So, instead of setting up a single CorsoSystems user, you would set up access for each of our engineers that need to access your system.
 You can then more easily track and manage who is accessing your system remotely.

-VPNs and remote access to any of your OT infrastructure like PLCs, databases, and SCADA systems can be set up giving people who need remote access the ability to connect only to what they are working on.
+VPNs and remote access can be configured for any OT infrastructure like PLCs, databases, and SCADA systems can be set up to give team members or contractors who need remote access the ability to only connect to what they are working on.

 There are a lot of considerations to take into account when selecting firewalls and remote access technology.
-There is an excellent post from one of our partners, Traceroute, LLC that covers a lot of the questions we typically ask when helping customers choose the right options for their business.
+One of our partners, Traceroute, LLC has an excellent post that covers a lot of the questions we typically ask when helping customers choose the right options for their business.

 Network Monitoring

-One of the benefits of OT technology is the overall network traffic is extremely predictable.
+A benefit of OT technology is that its overall network traffic is extremely predictable.
 This makes networking monitoring tools like DragOS extremely useful for anomaly reporting.
-If you start to see spikes in network traffic outside of the norm you can get alerts, lock things down, and figure out what is going on.
+If you start to see spikes in network traffic outside of the norm, it can send you alerts, lock parts of the network down, and help you figure out what is happening.

 Network monitoring tools will also help you know when new devices are connected to the network so you can track them down if anything is out of the ordinary.
 Popular ones include tools like ServiceNow and Solarwinds.

-There are a number of smart network switches on the market with this technology built-in along with firewall and VPN capabilities so you can really get a lot of bang for your buck when upgrading your network infrastructure.
+There are also a number of smart network switches on the market with this technology built-in along with firewall and VPN capabilities.
+So, when upgrading your network infrastructure, so you can really get a lot of bang for your buck!

 For PLC specific network and change monitoring you can take advantage of tools like AssetCentre from Rockwell, or VersionDog to automatically monitor your PLCs.